Müjdat Karanfilci

-Müjdat Karanfilci (born 28 February 1950) is a former Turkey international football forward who played for clubs in Turkey and a manager.
+Müjdat Karanfilci (born 28 February 1950) is a former football player and manager.
+A forward, he played for clubs in Turkey and made two appearances for the Turkey national team.

 Career

 Born in Gelibolu, Karanfilci started playing senior football for local side İstanbulspor A.Ş.
 He had spells with Giresunspor and Mersin İdmanyurdu SK, before joining Adana Demirspor.
 He spent six seasons with Adana Demirspor making 152 Süper Lig appearances and scoring 45 goals for the club.

-Karanfilci made two appearances for the Turkey national football team in 1977.
+Karanfilci made two appearances for the Turkey national team in 1977.

 After he retired from playing football, Karanfilci became a manager for several lower-level Turkish clubs.
 He was appointed manager of Adana Demirspor in 2006.